dsferruzza/actix-web-middleware-keycloak-auth/README.md

 - require one or several Keycloak realm or client roles to be included in the JWT
 - error HTTP responses sent from the middleware can have generic bodies as well as detailed error reasons
 - access JWT claims from handlers (for example: get the ID of the authenticated user)
+- access parsed roles from handlers (every Keycloak role contained in the JWT)

 ## Usage